A Complexity-Brightness Correlation in Gamma Ray Bursts: On the Issue of the Intrinsic Luminosity Function

-If we accept that something like the pulse avalanches of Stern \& Svensson (1996) takes place, then a dispersion in the fluence of a few orders of magnitude seems natural.
-The GRB itself emits just a fluctuating fraction of the total energy release, and probably there are many events where an observer sees no GRB.
+Some researchers suggest that the total energy fluence is a better standard candle than the peak luminosity (e.g. Petrosian \& Lee 1996) arguing that this would be more physical.
+However, if we accept that something like the pulse avalanches of Stern \& Svensson (1996) takes place, then a dispersion in the fluence of a few orders of magnitude seems natural.
+The GRB itself emits just a fluctuating fraction of the total available energy, and probably there are many events where an observer sees no GRB.
 The pulse avalanche model describes the transmission of energy from a main reservoir as a highly unstable near-critical process, where in the idealized case of exact criticality and infinite available energy, the fluence distribution should become a power law.

 A better candidate for the standard candle would be a single pulse independently of whether it alone constitutes a burst or appears as one of the pulses in a complex bursts.
-Again the peak amplitude of a pulse seems more constant than its fluence (for studies of fluence distribution of pulses in GRBs, see Li \& Fenimore 1996) -- otherwise a negative correlation between pulse duration and its amplitude within one GRB would be visible.
+Again, the distribution of the pulse peak amplitudes (fluxes) within one GRB seems narrower than the distribution of the pulse fluences (for studies of the fluence distribution of pulses in GRBs, see Li \& Fenimore 1996) -- otherwise a negative correlation between the pulse duration and its amplitude within one GRB would be visible.
 Does any correlation exist within one event?
-The visual impression from GRBs light curves is that there is no evident correlation.
+The visual impression from GRBs time profiles is that there is no evident correlation.
 Unfortunately such a correlation is not easy to extract as pulses tend to overlap and it is very easy to take a dense bunch of narrow pulses for a single pulse.
-From our unpublished pulse avalanche simulations it seems that the duration - amplitude correlation for pulses should be weak and rather positive than negative.